We work with people with Visual Impairments and those with other disabilities to reach their full potential.

 Band 2 Specialist Enabling Support:

 As part of our Inclusive Practice and Equality of Provision, the following considerations must be applied to any Needs Assessor considering using Senclude as a Non-Medical Help provider.
 Senclude is supported by:

 Student Finance Norhtern Ireland (SFNI)

-Students with a Visual Impairment require screen sharing / remote support to be built into the recommendation of support in both face-to-face and distance-supported sessions.
+Some students, including those with a Visual Impairment, require screen sharing / remote support to be built into the recommendation of support in both face-to-face and distance-supported sessions.
 This is so any member of staff, Visually Impaired or other, can view through the use of Assistive Technology, in real-time, the learner’s computer screen and advise with more confidence on learning points under review in each support session.

 In the spirit of lowering carbon emissions, sometimes it may not be necessary to be physically with the student to provide support and therefore, Positive Environmental Actions are fully supported by Senclude and we hope supported by you too!

 Needs Assessors and Students are welcome to trial this experience with Senclude if considering us as a non-medical help NMH provider.